Afghan women weep as Taliban fighters enforce university ban

 Afghan political analyst Ahmad Saeedi said that the latest decision by the Taliban authorities may have closed the door to winning international acceptance.

 “The issue of recognition is over,” he said.
-“The world is now trying to find a alternative.
+“The world is now trying to find an alternative.
 The world tried to interact more but they (the Taliban) don’t let the world talk to them about recognition.”

 Saeedi said he believes most Afghans favor female education because they consider learning to be a religious command contained in the Quran.